1978 San Diego Chargers season: Week 8: at Detroit Lions

-Week 9
+Week 9: at Oakland Raiders

-San Diego came from behind the avenge their controversial Week 2 defeat.
-An 11 yard run by Bauer opened the scoring, but Oakland scored 20 unanswered points on three consecutive 2nd quarter drives, helped by two Fouts interceptions that set them up in good field position.
-The Chargers responded with an epic touchdown drive to start the second half, going 80 yards in 20 plays, taking 11 minutes off the clock.
+San Diego came from behind to avenge their controversial Week 2 defeat.
+An 11-yard run by Bauer opened the scoring, but Oakland scored 20 unanswered points on three consecutive 2nd quarter drives, helped by two Fouts interceptions that set them up in good field position.
+The Chargers responded with a touchdown drive to start the second half, going 80 yards in 20 plays, taking 11 minutes off the clock.
 Lydell Mitchell converted a 4th and 1 on the drive, and Fouts ran it in from a yard out two plays later.

 Following an exchange of field goals, the Chargers forced a punt and began on their own 29 with 1:50 to play.
 Oakland appeared to have stopped San Diego on downs, but a pass interference call against Lester Hayes prolonged the drive.
-One play later, Fouts hit tight end Greg McCrary by the right pylon for a 29 yard touchdown; it would prove to be McCrary's lone catch of the season.
+One play later, Fouts hit tight end Greg McCrary by the right pylon for a 29-yard touchdown; this was McCrary's lone catch of the season.
 Woodrow Lowe then intercepted Ken Stabler, and the Chargers added a field goal in the final seconds.

-Week 10
+Week 10: vs. Cincinnati Bengals

-Lydell Mitchell led a rushing attack which gained 173 yards on 49 carries, and San Diego won far more easily than the final scoreline suggested.
-The Chargers twice drove inside the Cincinnati 10 in the first half, but had to settle for a pair of Benirschke field goals.
-A Bob Klein catch made it 13-0 in the 3rd quarter, whereupon the Bengals, who had posed little threat up until then, reached a 3rd and 7 at the Charger 22.
+Lydell Mitchell led a rushing attack which gained 173 yards on 49 carries, and San Diego won more easily than the final scoreline suggested.
+The Chargers twice drove inside the Cincinnati 10 in the first half, but settled for a pair of Benirschke field goals.
+A Bob Klein catch made it 13–0 in the 3rd quarter, whereupon the Bengals, who had posed little threat up until then, reached a 3rd and 7 at the Charger 22.

 Mike Williams halted the threat with an end zone interception of Ken Anderson.
 Anderson's next pass was also intercepted, Mike Fuller snaring his second pick of the game, and running it back 21 yards for a game-breaking touchdown.
-It was 22-0 before the Bengals added some respectability to the final scoreline, finding the end zone twice in the final 1:27.
+It was 22–0 before the Bengals found the end zone twice in the final 1:27.

 Mitchell ran for 101 yards on 28 carries.